lifelike/countersheetsextension/README.md

 the data file (the other options in the dialog window you can ignore for now).

-See the [tutorials on the wiki](https://github.com/lifelike/countersheetsextension/wiki/Tutorials) for more.
+See the [wiki](https://github.com/lifelike/countersheetsextension/wiki/) for more.

 License
 --------

-Copyright (C) 2008-2017 Pelle Nilsson
+Copyright (C) 2008-2018 Pelle Nilsson

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License